Key Stage 3 (Years 7, 8 & 9)

 The syllabus for IGCSE Art is varied and interesting for learners.
 It encourages a range of skills, stimulates aesthetic awareness, knowledge and critical understanding of Art, and provides opportunities students to develop a whole range of expertise.
 Crucially, an individual and independent outlook is encouraged at all times.
 The syllabus is designed to accommodate a wide range of abilities.

 The syllabus content covers a broad spectrum of study including painting and related media, printmaking, three dimensional studies, photography, digital and lens based media, graphic communication and textile design.
 There is a wide range of subject matter for which students could submit their work.
-For example under painting and related media subjects a student could include, landscapes, figure studies, portraits, the natural and man- made environment, still life, artifacts, abstract notions or feelings, personal experiences and visual ideas inspired by literary sources.
+For example, underpainting and related media subjects a student could include, landscapes, figure studies, portraits, the natural and man- made environment, still life, artefacts, abstract notions or feelings, personal experiences and visual ideas inspired by literary sources.

 Candidates are encouraged to develop a range of skills including ability to record direct from observation, ability to identify and solve visual problems, creativity, visual awareness, cultural understanding, develop imagination, develop confidence, enthusiasm , independence, ability to experiment with a variety of techniques, ability to express knowledge of a working vocabulary relevant to the subject interest , ability to investigate, research, and express practical and technical skills which aid independent learning.